great-expectations/great_expectations/docs/docusaurus/docs/core/customize_expectations/expectation_row_conditions.md

 ## Create a Conditional Expectation

 Great Expectations lets you express Conditional Expectations with a `row_condition` argument that can be passed to all Expectations that evaluate rows within a Dataset.
 The `row_condition` argument should be a boolean expression string.
-The Conditional Expectation will validate rows that result in the `row_condition` string being `true`.
-When the `row_condition` string evaluates as `false`, the row in question will not be validated by the Expectation.
+The Conditional Expectation will validate rows that result in the `row_condition` string being `True`.
+When the `row_condition` string evaluates as `False`, the row in question will not be validated by the Expectation.

 ### Prerequisites